 Why UV AOP for Environmental Contaminants?

-UV disinfection has been used successfully over the last century to disinfect drinking water and wastewater.
+UV has been used successfully over the last century to treat drinking water and wastewater.
 That same technology is now applied to perform environmental contaminant treatment on a large-scale.

 For certain contaminants, UV AOP is the only economical method of treatment.
 For example, NDMA and 1,4-dioxane cannot be fully treated with membrane technologies (including reverse osmosis), carbon adsorption, or air stripping.

-UV AOP has the advantage of being a destructive technology that breaks down a variety of contaminants into their safe, elemental components.
+UV AOP has the advantage of being a technology that breaks down contaminants into their elemental components.
 Other treatment technologies merely transfer the contaminant from one phase to another (e.g. air stripping: from water to air) – resulting in a potentially hazardous, contaminant-laden residual that requires further treatment or disposal.

 Download PDF: TrojanUV Advanced Oxidation Solutions Brochure